kipper0508/-Auto_NCU-CSIE_Classroom_Reservation-/README.md

 ```

 ### How to Use
-* Make sure you have installed the dependencies.
+* Make sure you have installed the requirement.
     ```shell
-    pip3 install requests lxml
+    pip3 install -r require.txt
     ```
 * Create config.json
     ```shell